-If you’re looking for a placepot bet on horse racing, then we can help you find it.
-Although placepot betting is somewhat niche, there are still bookies where you can do it online.
-Discover all about placepot pools and placepot rules in this complete guide.
+That and many other questions is what we are going through in this article.
+Although Placepot betting is somewhat niche, there are still bookies where you can do it online.
+So join us and discover all about Placepot pools and placepot rules in this complete guide.

-You may be wondering what’s a placepot bet?
-Well, it’s a type of pari-mutuel or pool betting wager specific to horse racing.
-Originally a Tote pools placepot bet, it is the equivalent of making a sixfold accumulator using regular fixed odds in the place betting.
-You don’t have to put a placepot bet on directly through the Tote, though, and can use one of the top betting sites listed above.
+A Placepot bet is a type of pari-mutuel or pool betting wager specific to horse racing.
+Originally a Tote pools Placepot bet, it is the equivalent of making a sixfold accumulator using regular fixed odds in the place betting.
+You don’t have to put a Placepot bet on directly through the Tote, though, and can use one of the top betting sites listed above.

-Now that you understand how to do a placepot bet online, it is time that we told you how we sort the wheat from the chaff.
+Now that you understand how to do a Placepot bet online, it is time that we told you how we sort the wheat from the chaff.
 Here at SafeBettingSites, we have industry experts who know all the bets and where it best to place them.
-We asked those who do a placepot live what they look far in a betting platform that has them.
-First and foremost, their universal response reminded us that not all horse racing betting sites have placepot betting available.
-Amongst those that do, here are the criteria that we look for:
+These are our tips when if we would look for a suitable bookmaker.
+First and foremost, not all horse racing betting sites have Placepot betting available.
+Amongst those that do, here are the criteria to look for:

-You will be pleased to know that place terms, like those for an each way bet, are largely the same when you put on placepots.
+Terms, like those for an each way bet, are largely the same when you put on Placepots.
 If there are four or fewer runners, then wager pays out on win only.
-Should five, six or seven horses contest the race, then second places pays through placepot betting.
+Should five, six or seven horses contest the race, then second places pays through Placepot betting.
 With between eight and 15 runners in handicaps, and eight or more in conditions races, you need your horse to be in the first three.
 In big field handicap races of 16 or more runners, then your wager wins if your pick is first, second, third or fourth.

 If a horse you pick turns out to be a non-runner, then there is no voiding the bet.
 Placepot running pools don’t pay out on five results either.
 The way that all forms of pool betting multiples work is that you are automatically transferred to the SP favourite.
 In the event that there are joint or co favourites for a race, you replacement selection is the first horse in numerical on the racecard.